 Take a look at each picture below.
 We made sure to take a picture of every step to make this as easy as possible.
 Even still, you cannot hold us responsible for any damage you cause to your headphones.
 If you follow the steps properly and have everything ready to go, you can expect this process to take less than an hour.

 There were plenty of challenges for this mod in the beginning, but I suffered through all of that for you.
 As it stands, we feel comfortable placing the difficulty of the Sony MDR-7506 iPhone mod at 6/10.
 It’s not for a beginner, but it’s doable for many people.
-As we mentioned previously, if you’d like someone to complete this for you, just read the last paragraph of this post.

 I completed the Sony MDR-7506 iPhone mod a few weeks ago.
 It’s been awesome using these headphones since then.
 Personally, I would call these modified cans the “best over-ear iPhone-compatible headphones.”
 Since it’s technically a mod, I’m not saying that specifically… even though it’s true.
 There are plenty of iPhone-compatible ear buds, but they’re all terrible sound quality — to my ears.
 Sound is purely subjective; you will always like something different from me (however slight).
 That’s why I like the 7506 so much.
 They don’t try to modify the sound of the source to fit any particular taste; they just portray the source as intended.
 They’re glorious to my ears.